dccuchile/rivertext/docs/getting_started/about.md

 # About

-RiverText is an open-source library for modeling and training different incremental word vector architectures proposed by the state-of-the-art.
+RiverTex is an open-source library for modeling and training different incremental word vector architectures proposed by the state-of-the-art.

-It seeks to standardize many existing incremental word vector algorithms into a unified framework to provide a standardized interface for:
+It seeks to standardize many existing incremental word vector algorithms into a unified framework to provide a standardized interface and facilitate the development of new methods.

-* Encapsulating existing incremental word vector methods from previous work and designing new ones.
-* Training text representation regarding text data streams.

-IWEF also standardizes the training process through an interface similar to the `river` package.
-This standardization follows two training paradigms:
+RiverTex provides two training paradigms:

-* Training one instance per time (`learn_one` method).
+* `learn_one`, which trains one instance at a time;

-* Training a mini-batch of instances per time (`learn_many` method).
+* and `learn_many`, which trains a mini-batch of instances at a time.

-The official documentation can be found at this [link](https://giturra.github.io/iwef/).
+This allows for more efficient training of text representation models with text data streams.

+RiverText also provides an interface similar to the [`river`](https://riverml.xyz/0.14.0/) package, making it easy for developers to use the library to quickly and easily train text representation models.

 ## Motivation and Goals